-In the United States, which has the largest number of Holocaust survivors outside of Israel, nearly 40% of survivors are in New York State.
+In the United States, which has the largest number of Holocaust survivors outside of Israel, nearly 38% of survivors are in New York State.
 Ninety percent of survivors live in ten states.
-In addition to New York, these include California (15%), Florida (8%), Illinois (6%), New Jersey (6%), Massachusetts (5%), Pennsylvania (4%), Maryland (3%), Ohio (2%) and Michigan (1%).6 from North Africa.
-While 28% of survivors were born in France, 40% were born in Algeria, 18% in Tunisia and 12% in Morocco.
-Similar to the population worldwide, 95% of these survivors were children during Nazi persecution, with 72% of the population currently between the ages of 81 and 90 years.
+In addition to New York, these include California (15%), Florida (8%), Illinois (6%), New Jersey (6%), Massachusetts (5%), Pennsylvania (4%), Maryland (3%), Ohio (2%) and Michigan (1%).

+The population of Holocaust survivors in France reflects the large migration of Jews from North Africa.
+While 30% of survivors were born in France, 38% were born in Algeria, 18% in Tunisia and 12% in Morocco.
+Similar to the population worldwide, 95% of these survivors were children during Nazi persecution, with 76% of the population currently between the ages of 81 and 90 years.